Postgraduate MSc/PgDip/PgCert

 1.

-You are an engineering graduate looking to continue your knowledge development and specialise in structural engineering for future career opportunities
+You are a Civil Engineering graduate looking to continue your knowledge development and specialise in Structural Engineering for future career opportunities

 2.

-You are an industry professional looking to formalise your knowledge or gain further structural engineering skills to facilitate career progression
+You are an industry professional looking to further your Structural Engineering skills to facilitate career progression

 Course details